-NSW is experiencing significant population growth and subsequent increased school enrolments both in public and non-government schools.
-To assist in delivering additional school capacity the State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (the SEPP) introduces a planning framework applying to school development.
+In 2017, the NSW Government introduced reforms to fast track and streamline the delivery of additional school capacity.
+The State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (Education SEPP) establishes the planning framework which applies to school development.

-The SEPP will allow various alterations, additions and expansion of school facilities as exempt development, complying development, development with consent, or development without consent under Part 5 of the Environmental Planning and Assessment Act 1979 (EP&A Act).
+The Education SEPP allows various alterations, additions and expansion of school facilities as exempt development, complying development, development with consent, or development without consent under the Environmental Planning and Assessment Act 1979 (EP&A Act).

 Many existing schools have conditions on development consents that currently limit the intensification of the school development through caps on both student and staff numbers (cap conditions).
 These cap conditions are an important tool to manage traffic and parking impacts, but can be a major constraint on the growth of the school and the provision of essential school infrastructure.
-Therefore they should only be applied in circumstances justified by a comprehensive and evidence-based assessment of relevant planning issues such as traffic and parking.
+Therefore, they should only be applied in circumstances justified by a comprehensive and evidence-based assessment of relevant planning issues such as traffic and parking.